ligolang/ligo-mirror/vendors/LexerLib/README.md

 A lexer is a tool that reads a text file expected to be made of _lexemes_, and returns abtract versions of them, called _tokens_, for a parser to consume.

-The current lexer library supports the making of UT8-aware lexers for programming languages, like LIGO, by having the library's client define the tokens as a callback.
-In other words, the client is a lexer that recognises tokens and the present library takes care of the markup (strings and comments), and calls back the client's lexer for the tokens.
+The current lexer library supports the making of UT8-aware lexers for programming languages, like LIGO, by having the library's client provide a lexer for the tokens as a callback: the library takes care of the markup (strings and comments), and calls back the client's lexer for the tokens.
 In the case of LIGO, this enables to share the boilerplate between the different concrete syntaxes.

 This lexer library also offer a one or two-token window for the parser in case of a parse error, so better error messages can be printed.

 This lexer library can also be used to support tools other than parsers, like pretty-printers and style checkers, as done in the LIGO